 The NDA GUID is a subject ID that allows researchers to share data specific to a study participant without exposing personally identifiable information (PII) and makes it possible to match participants across labs and research data repositories.
 The NDA GUID is the subject ID standard developed for autism research and now adopted across mental health.
 Every data structure in the NDA Data Dictionary includes this identifier (labeled as the element subjectkey).
 Additionally, the GUID is used by researchers publishing the results of primary or secondary analyses on data shared through NDA to associate subjects to cohorts in an NDA Study.
 This allows a researcher to link publications directly to data in NDA (see NDA Study).

-The tool itself is a GUI or command line Java webstart application that you can launch directly from the NDA website.
+The tool itself is an electronic application or command-line application that you can launch directly on Windows, Mac, or Linux operating systems.
 It supports single-subject data entry or bulk GUID generation.
 Email us at NDAHelp@mail.nih.gov for information on the command-line tool.

 To create a GUID requires an individual's legal name at birth, date of birth, sex, and city/municipality of birth.
 Because information on the birth certificate is constant over an individual's life, it is very important to include the information as it appears on the birth certificate.
 Otherwise, a subject mismatch will occur if the research subject enrolls in other autism research studies and another source is used.
 When generating GUIDs for twin subjects, the Get GUIDs for Multiple Subjects function must be used as described below in order to prevent a false positive match.